Pfizer submits data for COVID-19 vaccine use in younger kids | Health

 Data from the companies' trial showed the two-shot vaccine generated an immune response in children that matched what was previously observed in 16-to-25 year olds.
 The safety profile was also comparable to the older age group, Pfizer said.
 The drugmakers are also testing the vaccine in children aged 2-to-5 and those aged 6 months-to-2 years, with data expected in the fourth quarter.

 Moderna's COVID-19 vaccine is not yet authorized for use in adolescents in the United States, while it has gained authorization for that age group in Europe.
 Both the Pfizer and Moderna vaccines have been linked by regulators to rare cases of heart inflammation in adolescents and young adults, particularly young men.
-Pfizer said they did not see any instances of heart inflammation in the trial participants.
+Pfizer said no instances of heart inflammation were seen in the trial participants.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)